DaveBullet1050/BatoceraHelpers/README/Keystroke README.md

 275 6 2 0              /*        Right -> ;            */
 274 6 7 0              /*         Down -> /		       */
 ```
-The first code is the keycode (don't change that).
-The next 2 come from the table in the file and last code is an OR'ed value for CBM/shift key combinations.
+The first code is the keycode that is generated on your arrow up cursor key (don't change that).
+The next 2 come from the table in the file (see below) and last code is an OR'ed value for CBM/shift key combinations.

 To explain - let's take the Up key mapping to "@".
 Up is keycode 273 (this was already in the default file) as per:
 `273 0 7 1              /*           Up -> CRSR UP      */`